apollographql/apollo-ios/docs/source/swift-scripting.md

 Now it's time to use the executable to do some stuff for you!

-## Accessing Your Project's File Tree
+## Accessing your project's file tree

 Because Swift Package manager doesn't have an environment, there's no good way to access the `$SRCROOT` variable if you're running it directly from the command line or using a scheme in Xcode.